Alignak-monitoring-contrib/alignak-webui/docs/source/api.rst

 Use the URL parameter **links** to have the navigable links in the embedded page.
 Else, the links are replaced with their text counterpart.

 .. image:: images/api-3.png

+The **links** parameter must contain the prefix URL used to navigate to the right page for the corresponding link.
+All links in the widgets are relative from the Web UI home page...